Ada-Developers-Academy/core-unit-3/lifting-state-up/passing-down-event-handlers.md

 ## Pass This Function to `StudentList`

-Now that we've defined `updateStudentData`, imagine if other components could _use_ this function.
+Now that we've defined `toggleStudentPresence`, imagine if other components could _use_ this function.

 If other components could use this function, they'd have the ability to update the `studentData` in `App`!
 We want _the `Student` component_ to update the `studentData` in `App`.

-Other components _can_ use the `updateStudentData` function if they can reference it... and they can, _using props_.
-We can pass a reference to the `updateStudentData` down to a component through its `props`!
+Other components _can_ use the `toggleStudentPresence` function if they can reference it... and they can, _using props_.
+We can pass a reference to the `toggleStudentPresence` function down to a component through its `props`!

-First, let's change `App` so that it sends this function to `StudentList` through a new prop named `onUpdateStudent`.
+First, let's change `App` so that it passes this function to `StudentList` through a new prop named `onStudentPresenceToggle`.
+Notice that we indicate that this is related to a single student by including Student in the name, even though the component takes a list of students.
+We also mimic the DOM event naming style of `onEventName` for this prop.
+In the same way that we can pass a function to the `onClick` prop of a button to say how to handle when a click occurs, we can pass a function to the `onStudentPresenceToggle` prop of `StudentList` to indicate how to handle when a student has their presence toggled.

 <!-- prettier-ignore-start -->
 ```js